VisDockHub/NewVisDock/Tutorial.md

 # VisDock Tutorial
+- A simple VisDock introduction video is available on <a href="http://www.youtube.com/watch?v=jBQ4gfPtG_Q&feature=youtu.be">YouTube</a>.
 - Import VisDock and related libraries: you need to import VisDock.js along with 2D.js, IntersectionUtilities.js, and UtilitiesLibrary.js first.
 These library files can be found
  <a href="https://github.com/jungujchoi/VisDock/">here</a>.
 Of these library files, 2D.js